dotnet/AspNetCore.Docs/aspnetcore/grpc/supported-platforms.md

 | Universal Windows Platform 10.0.16299        | ❌                | ✔️         |
 | Unity 2018.1                                 | ❌                | ✔️         |

-&dagger;.NET Framework requires <xref:System.Net.Http.WinHttpHandler> to be configured and Windows 10 Build 19622 or later, which may require the use of a [Windows Insider](https://insider.windows.com) build.
+&dagger;.NET Framework requires <xref:System.Net.Http.WinHttpHandler> to be configured and Windows 11 or later.

 Using `Grpc.Net.Client` on .NET Framework or with gRPC-Web requires additional configuration.
 For more information, see <xref:grpc/netstandard>.